 CDBG-DR appropriations acts generally include a statutory order of assistance for Federal agencies.
 Although the language may vary among appropriations, the statutory order of assistance typically provides that CDBG-DR funds may not be used for activities reimbursable by or for which funds are made available by FEMA or the Army Corps.
-This means that grantees must verify whether FEMA or Army Corps funds are available for an activity (i.e. the application period is open) or the costs are reimbursable by FEMA or Army Corps (i.e., the grantee will receive FEMA or Army Corps assistance to reimburse the costs of the activity) before awarding CDBG-DR assistance for costs of carrying out the same activity, if FEMA or Army Corps are accepting applications for the activity, the applicant must seek assistance from those sources before receiving CDBG-DR assistance.
-If the applicant's costs for the activity will be reimbursed by FEMA or the Army Corps, the grantee cannot provide the CDBG-DR assistance for those costs.
-In the event that FEMA or Army Corps assistance is awarded after the CDBG-DR to pay the same costs, it is the CDBG-DR grantee's responsibility to recapture CDBG-DR assistance that duplicates assistance from FEMA or the Army Corps.
+This means that grantees must verify whether FEMA or Army Corps funds are available for an activity (i.e. the application period is open) or the costs are reimbursable by FEMA or Army Corps (i.e., the grantee will receive FEMA or Army Corps assistance to reimburse the costs of the activity) before awarding CDBG-DR assistance for costs of carrying out the same activity.
+If FEMA or Army Corps are accepting applications for the activity, the applicant must seek assistance from those sources before receiving CDBG-DR assistance.
+If the applicant's costs for the activity will be reimbursed by FEMA or the Army Corps, the grantee cannot provide the CDBG-DR assistance for the activity is assistance for the activity to recapture CDBG-DR to pay the same costs, it is the CDBG-DR grantee's responsibility to recapture CDBG-DR assistance that duplicates assistance from FEMA or the Army Corps.